1945

 no copyright restrictions.

-"It Takes a Lockheed to Beat a Lockheed!"
+'It Takes a Lockheed to Beat a Lockheed!'

-Lodestar Flights as Found in Media
+TWA Lodestar Flights as Found in Media

 May 19, 1946